hashicorp/terraform-provider-aws/website/docs/r/lb_target_group.html.markdown

 * `enabled` - (Optional) Indicates whether  health checks are enabled.
 Defaults to true.
 * `interval` - (Optional) The approximate amount of time, in seconds, between health checks of an individual target.
 Minimum value 5 seconds, Maximum value 300 seconds.
 For `lambda` target groups, it needs to be greater as the `timeout` of the underlying `lambda`.
 Default 30 seconds.
 * `path` - (Required for HTTP/HTTPS ALB) The destination for the health check request.
-Applies to Application Load Balancers only (HTTP/HTTPS), not Network Load Balancers (TCP).
 * `port` - (Optional) The port to use to connect with the target.
 Valid values are either ports 1-65535, or `traffic-port`.
 Defaults to `traffic-port`.
 * `protocol` - (Optional) The protocol to use to connect with the target.
 Defaults to `HTTP`.
 Not applicable when `target_type` is `lambda`.
 * `timeout` - (Optional) The amount of time, in seconds, during which no response means a failed health check.
 For Application Load Balancers, the range is 2 to 120 seconds, and the default is 5 seconds for the `instance` target type and 30 seconds for the `lambda` target type.
 For Network Load Balancers, you cannot set a custom value, and the default is 10 seconds for TCP and HTTPS health checks and 6 seconds for HTTP health checks.